-If you want a floor that can be installed in an area of the country with high humidity (i.e. Florida) or a room in your house that has a lot of moisture (i.e. kitchen, bathroom, basement), then eucalyptus floors are the perfect fit for you.
+If you want a floor that can be installed in an area of the country with high humidity (i.e., Florida) or a room in your house with a lot of moisture (i.e., kitchen, bathroom, basement), then eucalyptus floors are the perfect fit for you.

-The eucalyptus plants are grown in the humid, tropical regions of South America, Australia, and Asia, so they are plenty used to a little moisture in the air.
-This means that they can easily stand up to a little water or moisture.
+The eucalyptus plants are grown in the humid, tropical regions of South America, Australia, and Asia, so they are already adapted to a little moisture in the air.
+This means they can easily stand up to a little water or moisture.
 In most cases, they do better than hardwoods in areas of high humidity.

-Always check with your manufacturer to make sure that you can install the eucalyptus floors in the place that you want to.
-They may advise on a specific installation method, or using only engineered eucalyptus floors, or taking some other precautions in humid areas.
-Failure to abide by these could void your warranty.
+Always check with your manufacturer to make sure you can install the eucalyptus floors in the place you want.
+They may advise on a specific installation method, using only engineered eucalyptus floors, or take some other precautions in humid areas.
+Failure to abide by the instructions could void your warranty.

-If you’re looking to save money, then eucalyptus floors will a great investment for you.
-Not only are they roughly half the price of hardwood floors, but they’re also easier to install as a DIY-er and will last so much longer.
-This means that you’ll save money initially as well as over time.
+If you’re looking to save money, eucalyptus floors will be a great investment for you.
+Not only are they roughly half the price of hardwood floors, but they’re also easy to install for a DIY-er and will last so much longer.
+This means you’ll save money initially as well as down the road.

 Also, the price will only go down as eucalyptus floors get more popular with consumers.
 Win-win.

 The reason it costs so little?
-As eucalyptus trees grow quicker than hardwood trees, the supply is less strained.
-Less demand on resources means less cost to the consumer, just like with any product from gasoline to the latest Barbie doll.
+Because eucalyptus trees grow more quickly than hardwood trees, the supply is less strained.
+Less demand for resources means less cost to the consumer, just like with any product from gasoline to the latest Barbie doll.

 With the threat of indoor air pollution on the rise, you’ll want to make sure that the products that you bring into your house aren’t making the problem worse.

-That’s why you should ensure that your eucalyptus flooring seller is meeting strict standards about the emissions of VOCs – don’t worry, most do.
-And the best companies provide evidence of that on their website.
+That’s why you should ensure that your eucalyptus flooring seller is meeting strict standards about the emissions of VOCs.
+Look for Floorscore certification on the brand you’re considering.

-One of the key advantages of eucalyptus flooring is that it is able to withstand the pressures of everyday life.
-That doesn’t mean that you can leave them to do your tax return or balance your checkbook, but it does mean that eucalyptus floors will be able to take all that your family has to throw at it.
+One of the key advantages of eucalyptus flooring is that it can withstand the punishment of everyday life.
+That doesn’t mean you can leave them to do your tax return or balance your checkbook.
+But it does mean that eucalyptus floors will be able to take all that your family has to throw at it.

-- your daughter’s soccer team as they run through to the backyard
+- daughter’s soccer team as they run through to the backyard

-- your son’s band, even if the bass does seem to be shaking the house
+- son’s band, even if the bass does seem to be shaking the house,

 How?
-Well simply, strand woven eucalyptus floors are a huuuuge two times harder than red oak, according to the Janka Hardness Scale.
-Even solid eucalyptus floors are stronger than most hardwoods, which means that they can last for years or even decades without needing repairing or replacing.
+Well, simply put, strand woven eucalyptus floors are a huge two times harder than red oak.
+Even regular (not strand woven) eucalyptus floors are stronger than most hardwoods, and they can last for years or even decades without needing repairing or replacing.

-Eucalyptus floors are incredibly attractive, whether you choose to go for the natural look of the planks or alter them to fit in with your existing décor.
-This is a great thing for you as it will make you feel happier with the look of your house, but it will also add to the value of your home should you ever have to sell.
+Eucalyptus floors are beautiful, whether you choose the planks’ natural look or alter them to fit in with your existing décor.
+This is a great thing for you since it will make you feel happier with your house’s look, but it will also add to the value of your home should you ever have to sell.

-Eucalyptus floors can be altered using a variety of textures, colors, and glosses to suit anyone’s style, whether you want light modern vibes or a rustic frontier look.
+Eucalyptus floors can be altered using various textures, colors, and glosses to suit anyone’s style, whether you want light modern vibes or a rustic frontier look.
 All you have to do is choose from your manufacturer’s vast collection.

-You can even personalize the floor to your specific taste during installation by choosing how to lay out your planks, which will vary slightly according to the growth patterns of the individual eucalyptus tree.
+You can even personalize the floor to your specific taste during installation by choosing how to layout your planks, which will vary slightly according to the individual eucalyptus tree’s growth patterns.